aws-pablito/aws-quicksight-slackanalytics-app/athena-slack-member-analytics/README.md

 The Slack Member Analytics API is available for Slack Enterprise Grid Customers.
 You can read more [here](https://slack.com/resources/why-use-slack/slack-enterprise-grid).
 You will need admin access to your Slack Enterprise Grid to deploy a custom Slack app in your Slack Organization and obtain an OAuth token.

-1. Create a custom Slack App and obtain OAuth Access Token with the user scope of 'admin.analytics:read' following [these instructions](https://api.slack.com/scopes/admin.conversations:write).
+1. Register a custom Slack App and obtain OAuth Access Token with the user scope of 'admin.analytics:read' following [these instructions](https://api.slack.com/scopes/admin.conversations:write).

+Note: A sample web application is available in this repo to perform OAuth with Slack and create your AWS Secrets Manager secret.
+Follow the instructions in this [README.me](../README.md).

-2. Once you obtain an OAuth Token store it in an AWS Secret with secret_key='access_token' and secret_value='your OAuth token'.
+2. Once you register your app and obtain an OAuth Token store it in an AWS Secret Manager secret with secret_key='access_token' and secret_value='your OAuth token'.
+This is performed automatically by the sample app.

-3. Navigate to AWS Serverless Application Repository and deploy a pre-built version of this connector.
+3. Deploy the custom AFQ connector using this [AWS CloudFormation Template](../cloudformation/sample_slack_athena_connector.yaml)

-Alternatively, you can build and deploy this connector from source following the below steps:
+Alternatively, you can build and deploy this connector from source following these steps:

 1. Compile the athena federation sdk available [here](https://github.com/awslabs/aws-athena-query-federation/tree/master/athena-federation-sdk)  and install in your local mvn repo.
 2. Initialize the following environment variables with your secret info.